elasticpath/react-pwa-reference-storefront/src/components/src/OrderLine/README.md

 #### Description

-Displays single order line from purchase history.
+Displays the details of a purchase on a single line.
+The component retrieves the purchase details from the purchase history.

 #### Usage